100 Sights in Amsterdam, Netherlands (with Map and Images)

 A Tourist Transfer Point (TOP) is a 'natural junction', where various cycling, sailing, skating and walking routes start.
 Each TOP is recognizable by its landmark, a kind of obelisk is used in the east of the country, a blade of grass in the Green Heart and a remarkably large information column in the Gooi & Vecht region and the Rivierenland region.
 At TOPs there are often also some seats, a bicycle rack and a signpost.
 TOPs in the Gooi & Vecht region are also always equipped with bicycle rental, catering, (free) toilets, an ANWB Bicycle Service Box and a VVV information point.

 The Geuzenbos is a nature reserve in the Groote IJpolder between the Spaarnwoude recreation area, the De Heining business park and the Spaarndammerdijk northeast of Halfweg in the Amsterdam district of Westpoort.
-The area with an area of 60 hectares is divided in two by the Alderman van Essenweg.
-One of the entrances to the Geuzenbos is located next to the Boezemgemaal Halfweg.
+The area with an area of 60 hectares is divided in two by the Alderman of Essenweg.
+One of the entrances to the Geuzenbos is located next to the Halfweg pumping station.

 The Bretten, and sometimes also called the Lange Bretten, is a nature reserve in the Amsterdam district of Nieuw-West with an area of 130 ha.
 It is a green strip north of the Haarlemmertrekvaart and south of the Western Docklands on the polder grounds of the Spieringhorner Binnenpolder.
-The area is named after the House of Bretten, one of the manors that once stood along this canal.
+The area is named after the Huis te Bretten, one of the country houses that stood along this canal.
 This house stood west of Sloterdijk along the Spaarndammerdijk and was demolished for the construction of the first railway line in the Netherlands, from Amsterdam to Haarlem.
-It is possible that the name of this country house is derived from Borch in Bretten near Katwijk and/or the 'Brittenburg', a Roman fort near Katwijk.
+The name of this country house may have been derived from Borch te Bretten near Katwijk and/or the 'Brittenburg', a Roman fort near Katwijk.

 Museum Van Loon is a museum located in a canalside house alongside the Keizersgracht in Amsterdam, Netherlands.
 The museum is named after the family Van Loon that lived in the house from the 19th century.